Why would you need an editor?

 What can I do and what does it cost?

-A variety of things from a story critique to a full heavy edit, all priced accordingly, and all in US dollars (note to UK clients: the pound-dollar exchange rate took a hammering after the Brexit vote and hasn't recovered.
-Until the weak pound starts to hit living costs I'm discounting invoices in GBP by 7.5% after currency conversion from the listed rates).
+I offer a variety of editorial services from a story critique to a full heavy edit, all priced accordingly in US dollars (note to UK clients: the pound-dollar exchange rate took a hammering after the Brexit vote and until the weak pound hits living costs I'm discounting invoices in GBP by 7.5% after currency conversion from the listed rates below).
 They’re priced as a small flat fee + a per-word rate in cents.
 As well as describing what each involves, I’ve included snippets of the type of feedback you might expect below for illustrative purposes.
 While examples and descriptions are couched in terms of fiction, though, I’m happy to work with any kind of material, and there’s likely to be very little I haven’t already dealt with at one time or another.
-I'm also happy to carry out a sample edit before you book me for work if you want to have a longer, more concrete example of what to expect and to have absolute confidence in what I offer.
+I'm also happy to carry out a sample edit before you book me for work if you want to have a longer, more concrete example of what to expect and to have absolute confidence in what I offer; do feel free to ask for one.

-In a critique I’ll go through your story and analyze it in terms of its characters, plot, style etc. without touching on the technical side.
-I’ll also break it down scene by scene or chapter by chapter, looking at all aspects of the narrative and suggesting possible fixes for any problems I uncover and improvements you could make.
+In a critique I’ll go through your story and analyze it in terms of its characters, plot, structure, pacing, style etc. I’ll also break it down scene by scene or chapter by chapter, looking at all aspects of the narrative and suggesting possible fixes for any problems I uncover and improvements you could make, without touching on the technical, grammar side of things.

 Example snippet: “While Annie Automatic has a good amount of depth and the arc you've constructed carries the reader well through to the finale, I think it's in this scene that her relationship with Jack really fell flat.
 There isn't enough tension between them or doubt over their feelings before this point for Jack's sudden about-face to seem like the natural pay-off to elements you've set up earlier.
 I think you need to drop at least a couple of subtle mentions earlier on that there's more to him than meets the eye, however small, so that when it happens the reader will feel as though they could have guessed it was coming.
 In addition, I think you also take too long dwelling on the physical changes in Jack as he reveals his true form.
 Your descriptions are rich and evocative, but there are too many of them and this hurts the pacing at a time when the reader should be feeling as shocked as Annie, and robs the moment of some of its drama.”

 I can copy edit your manuscript.
-This means going through the document itself, fixing typos, spelling, punctuation and grammatical errors and returning the edited version to you as a change-tracked .doc/.docx file so you can see what’s been done where.
-On a simple copy edit, I won’t provide feedback on the story's contents, just fix technical errors.
+This means going through the document itself, fixing typos, repetition, spelling, punctuation and grammatical errors, flagging or correcting factual issues, tweaking for fluency if needed, and returning the edited version to you as a change-tracked .doc/.docx file so you can see what’s been done where.
+On a simple copy edit, I won’t provide feedback on the story's contents, just fix technical issues.

 Copy editing costs $10 plus 0.6 cents per word.
 That’s $25 for a 2,500 word short story, $310 for a 50,000 word novel, and $490 for an 80,000 word novel.
 While the time involved varies according to the amount of work required, you can expect it to take on average a few days for a short story, up to two-three weeks for a full-length novel.

-A developmental edit means looking at absolutely everything, line by line, scene by scene, and suggesting ways to fix and improve everything from punctuation to word order to a scene’s emotional impact, but leaving you to make the changes.
+A developmental edit means looking at absolutely everything, line by line, scene by scene, and suggesting ways to fix and improve everything from punctuation to word order to a scene’s emotional impact, guiding you through the changes I’d recommend making.
 A developmental edit is by far the most lengthy and in-depth option on this list, covering as it does everything on both the technical and narrative sides, from basic grammar through story structure to voice, style and language use.
-Developmental editing is about continuously improving both your story and your writing as a whole, and as such the service covers as many redrafts as are needed to make your work as good as it can be.
+Developmental editing is about continuously improving both your story and your writing as a whole, and as such I’ll work with you through as many redrafts as it takes for however long it takes to make your work as good as it can be, all as part of the same service.

 Example snippet: “The ending to the last scene promised a lot that you don’t deliver on here; the shock of Jack’s seeming death seems to have been lost on everyone at the start of this one.
 While I understand that Annie is driven to push on, no matter the cost, it seems strange that there aren’t at least a couple of references to her inner emotional conflict.
 I would include a line before the deal she makes with the Slug trader like: ‘When the Slug’s face appeared on her screen, Annie forced herself to bury her anger.
 She was a pro, and had to look it if she was to get what she wanted from this sleazeball.’
 Then carry on with their conversation.
 It’s enough to show the reader she’s still carrying an emotional scar, but it doesn’t break the flow of the action.
 While she’s a hard-edged character, you’ve got to be careful not to make her seem totally cold or unsympathetic…”

 A developmental edit costs $20 plus 1.65 cents per word.
 That’s $61.25 for a 2,500 word short story, $845 for a 50,000 word novel, and $1,340 for an 80,000 word novel.
-While the time involved varies according to the amount of work required, you can expect it to take on average ten days for a short story, up to five-six weeks for a full-length novel.
+While the time involved varies according to the amount of work required, you can expect it to take on average ten days for a short story, up to five-six weeks for a full-length novel, with subsequent drafts generally turning around much more quickly.

 What are my terms?